dmorton63/Quantum-OS/README.md

 Commercial use, redistribution, or integration into closed-source systems requires explicit written permission from the author.

-QuantumOS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+QARMA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with QuantumOS.
+You should have received a copy of the GNU General Public License along with QuantQARMAumOS.
 If not, see <https://www.gnu.org/licenses/>.

 ### 💼 Commercial License
-QuantumOS Commercial License
+QARMA Commercial License

-QuantumOS is a living system created by David K. Its expressive architecture, glyph rendering, and modular rituals are protected under a dual-license model.
+QARMA is a living system created by David K. Its expressive architecture, glyph rendering, and modular rituals are protected under a dual-license model.

-Commercial use of QuantumOS — including redistribution, integration into proprietary systems, or use in monetized platforms — requires explicit written permission from the author.
+Commercial use of QARMA — including redistribution, integration into proprietary systems, or use in monetized platforms — requires explicit written permission from the author.